Alignment vs. Drift: The Gentle Practice of Staying True

 Drift happens in three expressions (you might recognize these from your Voice Archetype work):

 - Searching: Structural Drift — The deeper fragmentation.
 Your services sprawl in different directions.
 You pivot between approaches, unsure which represents your true work.
 Different parts of your business feel like different businesses entirely.
+Potential clients ask 'So what exactly do you do?' and you give a different answer each time.
+The concrete cost: confused positioning means lower conversion rates—typically 30-50% below what clear positioning produces.

 The Difference Between Evolution and Drift